FHSU Tiger Tots Preschool Center

 - Decrease stress through learning self-regulation and coping skills.

 Our program is child-centered.
 We believe children thrive in a stimulating, safe, and nurturing environment.
-We try to encourage each child's curiosity and love for learning.
-Daily group and center time include activities based on our emergent literacy curriculum.
-These activities involve reading literature, fingerplays, nursery rhymes, pre-reading and writing practice, and language development.
+We encourage each child's curiosity and love for learning.
+Group and center time include activities based on our emergent literacy curriculum.
+Activities include reading literature, fingerplays, nursery rhymes, pre-reading and writing practice, and language development.
 Pre-math skills are also included.
 Other activities are art, music, motor skill development, games, science, cooking, and physical development.
 We use monthly themes focused on the learning needs of enrolled children.

-All daily activities are created with the Kansas Early Learning Standards as our foundation, building each child's readiness for academic success and school.
+We base all daily activities on the Kansas Early Learning Standards, building each child's readiness for academic success and school.

 It is our mission to: